spatie/laravel-medialibrary/docs/advanced-usage/naming-generated-files.md

 of the `media-library.php` config file.

 The only requirements is that your class extends `Spatie\MediaLibrary\Support\FileNamer`.
-In your class you should implement 2 methods.
+In your class you should implement 2 methods:
-1. `conversionFileName` that by default returns the media file name combined with the conversion name.
+1. `conversionFileName` should return the media file name combined with the conversion name
-2. `responsiveFileName` that by default returns the media file name.
+2. `responsiveFileName` should return the media file name

 Here is the implementation of `Spatie\MediaLibrary\Support\FileNamer\DefaultFileNamer`